-POST 16 EDUCATION What do we want to achieve?
+What do we want to achieve?
 How will we achieve this?
-How will we know we are successful?
-Who is responsible?
-Increase Year 11 and Year 12 progression Ensure that all young people have access to the information, advice and experiences that will help them progress into fulfilling careers (including those who are electively home educated) Improve the transition of learners at critical stages in the education and training system, and from education to employment Ensure that technical and employability skills, are integral to school's curriculum offers Influence a strengthened post 16 provision offer in the city through engagement with the DfE, ESFA and RSC on the 'citywide solution' Create meaningful work experiences for young people in years 9, 10 and 11 Provision of high quality CEIAG in all settings All pupils in Southampton schools can hear from, and be inspired by, employers and apprentices Clear progression routes are mapped through technical and professional education and into skilled employment, including apprenticeships Clear progression routes for young people in vulnerable groups - SEND, CP, CIN, care experienced, care leavers, EHE, are mapped Appoint a link governor for skills and employability in all our schools Schools promote apprenticeship opportunities and can give well informed and impartial advice about apprenticeship options Continue to develop collaborative relationships with headteachers, principles and SCC Development of a coordinated city-wide transition programme between schools and post 16 destinations Develop and enhance the work experience offer by brokering placements in the council and with other employers Attainment at level 2 (including maths and english) and level 3 is above national average The number of young people not in education, employment or training is below the national average All young people with EHCPs post 16 are on pathways that prepare them for adulthood, community involvement and, as appropriate, employment All young people with EHCPs have formal transition planning as part of the Annual review process from year nine Improved year 11 and 12 progression Reduction in Risk of NEET and NEET young people Improved retention rates Increase numbers of young people undertaking work experience College principles School leaders Careers advisors Employers SCC education team
+How will we know we are Who is responsible? successful?
+And the want to achieve?
+Increase Year 11 and Year 12 progression.
+Ensure that all young people have access to the information, advice and experiences that will help them progress into fulfilling pareers (including those who are Electively Home Educated). mprove the transition of earners at critical stages in he education and training system, and from education to employment.
+Ensure that technical and employability skills, are integral to school's curriculum offers.
+Influence a strengthened Post 6 provision offer in the city hrough engagement with the DIE, ESFA and RSC on the 'City- Vide Solution'.
+Create meaningful work experiences for young people in rears 9, 10 and 11. of high quality CEIAG ngs n Southampton an hear from, and d by, employers and es. gression routes are hrough technical and nal education and into ployment, including eships. gression routes for ople in vulnerable SEND, CP, CIN, care ed, care leavers, EHE, ed. link governor for skills oyability in all our romote apprenticeship ties and can give well and impartial advice orenticeship options. to develop collaborative ips with Headteachers, and SCC. nent of a coordinated ransition programme schools and post 16 ns. and enhance the work e offer by brokering ts in the Council and employers. successful?Attainment at Level 2 (including Maths and English) and Level 3 is above national average.The number of young people not in education, employment or training is below the national averageAll young people with EHCPs post 16 are on pathways that prepare them for adulthood, community involvement and, as appropriate, employment.All young people with EHCPs have formal transition planning as part of the Annual review process from Year 9.Improved year 11 and 12 progression.Reduction in Risk of NEET and NEET young people.Improved retention rates.Increase numbers of young people undertaking work College Principles School Leaders Careers Advisors Employers SCC Education Team

 MENTAL HEALTH AND WELLBEING What do we want to achieve?
 How will we achieve this?
 How will we know we are successful?
 Who is responsible?
-To support emotional wellbeing at multiple levels including school staff, council staff and children and young people Improve transition processes to support smooth transfer from children's services to adult services Contribute to the childhood obesity otrategy Develop inclusive practice for pupils returning to mainstream school from hospital and tier four placement Delivery of support including supervision, training, and group support to education settings Continued training, oversight and development of the established Southampton ELSA (Emotional Literacy Support Assistant) initiative within Southampton settings Mental health support teams in schools Continued and enhanced delivery of supervision of staff by educational psychology service Provision of training from virtual school Establish operational groups to lead on 'healthy schools' initiatives Support the development of effective Tier 4 and schools medical policies supporting vulnerable pupils returning to school Reduced numbers of staff signed off due to stress Staff surveys report wellbeing is good SEMH needs of children and young people are being met locally Reduction in emotionally based school avoidance SCC education team Health Leaders and staff in all education settings
+To support emotional wellbeing at multiple levels including school staff, council staff and children and young people.
+Improve transition processes to support smooth transfer from children's services to adult services.
+Contribute to the Childhood Obesity Strategy.
+Develop inclusive practice for pupils returning to mainstream school from hospital and Tier 4 placement.
+Delivery of support including supervision, training, and group support to education settings Continued training, oversight and development of the established Southampton ELSA (Emotional Literacy Support Assistant) initiative within Southampton settings Mental health support teams in schools Recognising absences are highly individualistic, target and intervene early to safeguard and support children and young people.
+Continued and enhanced delivery of supervision of staff by educational psychology service Provision of training from virtual school Establish operational groups to lead on 'healthy schools' initiatives Support the development of effective Tier 4 and schools medical policies supporting vulnerable pupils returning to school Reduced numbers of staff signed off due to stress Staff surveys report wellbeing is good SEMH needs of children and young people are being met locally Reduction in emotionally based school avoidance SCC education team Health Leaders and staff in all education settings southampton.gov.uk